tmlye/dotfiles/README.md

 ## dotfiles

-I'm using Arch Linux and this repo represents a huge part of my system configuration.
+I'm using Arch Linux and this repo contains most of my system configuration.
 Scroll down to see what it looks like.
 Forking is highly encouraged.